Building Science and Construction Innovation Team

 The group investigated the load carrying mechanisms, force redistribution patterns and large-deformation behaviour of the substructures under various column loss scenarios.
 Some test results have already been accepted for publication in the Journal of Structural Engineering, American Society of Civil Engineers.

-Through this study, design standards will be enhanced so that injury and loss of life can be prevented in both new and
+Through this study, design standards will be enhanced so that injury and loss of life can be prevented in both new and existing buildings.

 Our HDR Students